thoughthough/MultiThread_Image_Rotation/Readme.md

+Zachary Ross rossx297@umn.edu
+George Thompsn thom7918@umn.edu

 # To use:

 From the command line:

+'''
 make

 make test
+'''

 Then input the directory 1 - 10.

-Group Number: 85

-Zachary Ross rossx297@umn.edu
-George Thompsn thom7918@umn.edu

-csel-kh1250-07
+## Division of Labor

 Zachary Ross created the structure of the queue and initial logic around concurrency while George Thompson debuged the mutex locks and conditional variables, simplifiing them